ufuksfk/ufuksnotes/content/Highlights/Books/The people vs Tech book notes.md

 Biggest dream of startups is getting acquired by big tech companies!
 [[(IoT) Internet of things]] market still doesn't have any [[Wiki/Others/Monopoly]] [[Siemens]] was trying.
 [[Why IoT market doesn't have monopol system]] there is still winners take all race for that market!
-Once they have valid and monopol connected devices, it will be way harder to keep [[democracy]] alive [[Big tech companies]] will bee too big to fail.
+Once they have valid and monopol connected devices, it will be way harder to keep [[Democracy]] alive [[Big tech companies]] will bee too big to fail.
 Maybe they already are.
 > But when this book written, he count Intel as very big monopol!
 Now, things changed!